mlutze/bartok-legacy/README.md

 If you would play one or more cards such that you would begin to have 0 cards, you must first audibly celebrate.

+## Turn Token
+_Added by Mathias, 13 Sep 2023_

+The Active Player is designated by the Turn Token.
+The first action on your turn must be to take the Token from the center.
+The last action on your turn must be to remove the Token from the center.

+## Private Penalty
+_Added by Jonathan, 13 Sep 2023_

+Before taking a penalty card, you may close your eyes and bow, rather than making eye contact with the Dealer and bowing.

+## No Self-Traps
+_Added by Matt, 13 Sep 2023_

+You may only play a trap card when you are not in possession of the Turn Token.

+## Tokbar
+_Added by Mathias, 13 Sep 2023_

+If you begin to have 3 cards, then you must say "Tokbar" before someone next plays a card.

+## Modified Trap
+_Added by Jonathan, 13 Sep 2023_

+When you play a trap card, you may say a card value one step higher or lower than the card's value.
+The card is then considered to have that value.